 - Are you their emergency fund?
 Have you noticed that they constantly go to you to get financial help?
 If so, then you’re their emergency fund.
 You should really examine if they’re having emergencies or if they have bad money management.

 - Do you have an emergency fund?
 If you can’t take care of yourself, then bailing out family and friends puts you in a very dangerous situation.

 - Can you really afford to help them?
 You may have some savings tucked away, but can you afford never seeing that money again?

-- How does you spouse feel?
+- How does your spouse feel?
 Don't guess on this one.
 Sit down and talk about it together.
-If your spouse wants to say know, why?
-If it's your family they may be able to give you an insightful perspective to the situation.
+If it's your side of the family they may be able to give you an insightful perspective.
 If it's their family, ask them how they feel about the situation.
 You may not agree with their response, but you at least have a starting point to discuss this.